The Mantō Mitama Matsuri is an annual festival for the enshrined deity of Hiroshima Gokoku Shrine, a guardian of peace.

 What happens?

 Around 2,000 lanterns will be hung and 100 shrine maidens (miko in Japanese) will perform a traditional marriage dance.
-There will also be a kagura performance — a type of ceremonial shinto dance — on both days.
+There will also be a kagura performance — a type of ceremonial shinto dance.

 Schedule

-The festival will start at 6 p.m. on both days.
-The shrine maiden dance will only be held at 7 p.m. on Saturday.
-The kagura performance will be held after the maiden dance on Saturday and at 7 p.m. on Sunday.
+The festival will start at 6 p.m. on Saturday.
+The shrine maiden dance will only be held at 7 p.m. on Saturday, along with some yosakoi dance performance.
+Children’s sumo will take place on Sunday at 10 a.m. and kagura dance performances will be held on Sunday at 5 p.m. and 7 p.m.

 How to get there